laurentg/motscroises/README.md

 	   +=======================================+
 	38 black cells (22%)

-Another grid, made in fixed mode, for the fun:
+Another grid, made in fixed mode with a regular black pattern, for the fun:

 	Grid found in 5184 iterations (seed is 1476816809553) A  B  C  D  E  F  G  H  I  J  K  L  M